 My son hadn’t spoken to me for two years, not since I divorced his dad.
-Prayer was all I had to help me find a way back into his life.

 Tomorrow was Thanksgiving, but I sure didn’t feel grateful.
 Dragging myself around the kitchen, I pulled my chocolate-swirled cheesecake out of the oven and set it on the counter to cool.

 Not even its sweet aroma could get me in the holiday mood.
 It just made me think of my teenage son, Patrick, and how much he used to love digging into a thick slice.
 But he wouldn’t be at the table at my parents’ house.
 He didn’t want to have anything to do with me.

 He had been giving me the silent treatment for nearly two and a half years.
 He was 15 when his father and I divorced, and he blamed me for it.
 The day I moved out, my daughter, Lindsey, came with me.
 Patrick didn’t.
 He didn’t even say goodbye.
 Whenever I called, he barely spoke.

 He blocked my e-mails.
 I invited him over for his favorite, sloppy joes–he ignored me.
 The only time I saw him was when I caught a glimpse of him driving his pickup truck around town, or when I dropped by the feed store where he worked.

 I’d hoped that he could put aside his anger for Thanksgiving–didn’t he want to tease his little sister and fill up on turkey with cornbread dressing?
 But instead he volunteered to work at the store for his boss.

 Patrick and I used to do everything together.
 I hadn’t gone back to work after he was born.
 I’d strap him in a pouch on my back when I took long hikes in the woods.
 I pulled him around in a little red wagon until we wore out the rubber wheels.